Inflation running at 13 percent is characterized as being 8.6 percent

 The beauty of the above theory is that we can mark our calendars to test it!
 I propose January 15, 2028.
 At least currently, the BLS releases CPI numbers on January 12.
 The economy is subject to heavy manipulation by politicians seeking reelection, but 2027 won’t have been an election year.

 How about we say that this guy is a genius if inflation has, in fact, run at an average rate of higher than 3 percent for the period January 2021 through December 2027?
-I don’t think it is fair to demand that be held to the 4 percent upper bound due to the fact that desperation and incompetence among politicians could easily result in some months or years of runaway inflation.
+I don’t think it is fair to demand that he be held to the 4 percent upper bound due to the fact that desperation and incompetence among politicians could easily result in some months or years of runaway inflation.
 I’m going to schedule a blog post for January 15, 2028!

 With houses in any reasonably desirable neighborhood going up by 20-50 percent per year, you might argue that betting that Charles Goodhart is correct is too easy.
 But the WSJ mentions some naysayers.